andyzg/blog.andyzhang.net/published/_posts/2017-06-27-Acing-the-coop-process-Interviews.md

 I’ve shared some of the ways I think about my thought process when I solve programming problems.
 These aren’t the only ways to talk through a thought process.
 Always keep in mind that the goal of talking through your thought process is to ensure that the interviewer is on the same page as you.

 ## Ending the interview
-Near the end of the interview, the interviewer will cut you off to leave some time for questions.
+Near the end of the interview, the interviewer will transition out of the problem solving part into time for questions.
 If you didn’t finish your solution, that’s fine.
 What’s important is that you showed to your interviewer that given more time, you would have been able to finish the solution.
 It’s not about the result, it’s about the process.

 When the interviewer asks if you have any questions, now’s the time to ask about things you’re genuinely curious about.
 Try to avoid asking questions that are very broad where everyone at that company can answer.
 Instead, ask them specific questions that very few engineers can answer.
 This can be done by researching your interviewers and learning more about what they’ve done at the company.
 For example, what is it like to work on X team in the company?
 Did you ever mentor an intern?
 If so, what did they work on?